azriel91/fn_meta/README.md

 Enables the `FnMeta` and `FnMetaExt` traits. `FnMetaExt` adds the `.meta()` function on functions and closures to return a `Box<dyn FnMeta>`, which is the dynamic dispatch analog to `FnMetadata`.

+#### `"high_arg_count"`:

+Raises the number of arguments that [`FnMetaExt`] and [`FnMetadataExt`] are implemented for from 6 to 8.

+This is feature gated because compilation time increasing significantly with higher numbers of arguments -- as much as from 1.5 seconds for 6 arguments to 8 seconds for 8 arguments.

 ## License